Current U.S. Student

 Candidate Profile

-Candidates should be self-motivated, flexible and adaptable.
-They should be ready to embrace a different culture from the one to which they are accustomed.
+Candidates should be self-motivated, flexible, adaptable and ready to be self-sufficient.
+They should be ready to embrace a different culture from the one to which they are accustomed and make connections of their own.

 Eligibility